 You can display items on your Home screen by Recent, Title, Author, or Collections.
 Occasionally, items aren't displayed in the correct order.

 To resolve this problem, do a quick resync:

 From the Home screen, tap the Menu icon.

 Tap Sync and Check for Items.

-Sync and Check for Items is the fifth option on the drop-down menu.
+Sync and Check for Items is the fifth option on the drop-down menu (fourth option for the second-generation Kindle Paperwhite).
 Your Home screen displays items in proper order.

 Make sure the clock on your Kindle Paperwhite is set to the correct time.
 You can set the Kindle Paperwhite 3G to update the clock automatically.

 You can use a password to protect access to your Kindle Paperwhite.
 If the password that you set for your device isn't working, you have some troubleshooting options:

 Try some variations of the password.
 Maybe you mistyped it when you originally set it up.